Fuel optimization in liner shipping is usually built around the voyage.

 This is why offshore fuel optimization requires measured visibility into both fuel and activity.

-Operators need to know not only how much fuel was consumed, but what was happening when it was consumed.
+Operators need to know not only how much fuel was consumed, but what was happening when it was consumed.w not only how much fuel was consumed, but what was happening when it was consumed.

 Offshore fuel optimization is fundamentally different from voyage-based shipping optimization.

 The goal is not simply to reduce fuel consumption.
-It is to understand why fuel was consumed.
+The goal is to understand why fuel was consumed.

 When fuel data is paired with operational context, operators gain a clearer picture of efficiency, accountability, and fleet performance.